Once tasks are in a pull queue, a worker can lease them. After the tasks are processed the worker must delete them.

 Before you begin

 - This method is only applicable to workers that are running within a service in the standard environment.
-To use a worker service not in the standard environment to process your tasks, see the Cloud Tasks gRPC API or REST API reference.

 - When you use pull queues, you are responsible for scaling your workers based on your processing volume.